aimo-mala/aimo-mala.github.io/_pages/Hello.md

 ### Want to talk about a project or partnership?

-Chat with our Lead Experience Designer.
+Chat with Yuting, our Lead Experience Designer.
 Drop her a line!

 **yuting_o[at]kisscx.com**